 - Initially, it disorders bodily balance and stability.

-- Then, it can cause the knees to cave inwardly, putting extra strain on the ligaments.
+- Then, it can cause the knees to cave inward, putting extra strain on the ligaments.

 - It can cause pectus pot belly

 - Shoulders slouching forward